aschmiedeke/gbtdocs/docs/how-tos/receivers/argus/argus_obs.rst

 .. admonition:: Change Log

+    2026-09-21:
+       - Updates for the 26B observing semester (incl. more generalized observing scripts)
     2024-01-04:
        - Adjusted instructions to reflect change of available receivers
        - Modified code snippet in :ref:`how-tos/receivers/argus/argus_obs:3.1 Pointing and Focus Correction` to apply  :math:`\Delta_\text{focus}` when switching from Argus to "peak/focus receiver"